jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 ## 2: Setup a Kubernetes cluster

 We need a Kubernetes cluster to work against.
+If you are using Linux you can either install [k3s](#linux-only-kubernetes-setup-with-k3s) or [k3d](#linux-mac-and-maybe-windows-kubernetes-setup-with-k3d).
+For all other operating systems install [k3d](#linux-mac-and-maybe-windows-kubernetes-setup-with-k3d).
 ### Linux only: Kubernetes setup with k3s
 With [k3s](https://github.com/rancher/k3s) we can _quickly_ create a Kubernetes cluster, and we _don't have to transfer docker images_ built on our computer to